oracle/node-oracledb/doc/api.md

 ```

 The `connAttrs` parameter provides connection credentials and
-connection-specific configuration parameters, such as `stmtCacheSize`.
+connection-specific configuration properties, such as `stmtCacheSize`.

 Note that the `connAttrs` object may have configuration
 properties that are not used by the `getConnection()` method.
 These